 The Future of Natural Gas

 The following essays are from the Union of Concerned Scientists (UCS).
 The UCS is known as a strong proponent of renewable energy and energy efficiency, safe and clean energy supplies, and policies that address climate change.
 The essays appear at the same location on the same web page, but at two different points in time.
-The first essay was originally accessed in February of 2014, and the second in February of 2015.
+The first essay was originally accessed in February of 2014, and the second was last accessed in September of 2017.
 The first essay thoughtfully draws together the vying promises and challenges of natural gas at a time when fracking was not quite as ubiquitous (the essay was written in 2010, as it turns out).
 The second essay was written in 2015.
 These positions illustrate both the promise of natural gas as a (possibly) lower-carbon "transition" fuel and, when taken together, the cautiousness with which societies should approach increased natural gas production... and give us a nice landing spot for this hard-working lesson.
 Enjoy.

 The Future of Natural Gas